February 2005 (Part 3)

 What you were told is not true, unless the change of weather involves factors that affect chi kung practice unfavourably.

 Practicing qigong enables us to perform better in whatever we do.
-If a change of weather, such as traveling from one climatic region to another, does not affect a person even when he does not practice qigong, doing so (irrespective of whether this refers to regular qigong practice or just that particular qigong session after the travel) will make him better.
+If a change of weather, such as traveling from one climatic region to another, does not affect a person even when he does not practice qigong, if he practices chi kung he would have better results.

 If the change of weather causes him discomfort or disorder, such as jet lag after air travel, practicing qigong will help him to minimize or overcome the problem.
 This in fact is a common benefit of my students who travel frequently.